Jnix2007/thebasetrix/README.md

 *"initializing with blockchain data... the basetrix has you..."*

-a matrix-style visualization of real-time base blockchain activity. watch the digital rain of actual transactions, blocks, and addresses flowing down your screen.
+The basetrix is a matrix-style visualization of realtime Base chain activity

+watch the digital rain of actual transactions, blocks, and addresses flowing down your screen

 ## what it does